 - Decisions are expected to be issued within 28 days.

 What you should do if you are proposing a non material amendment

 If you are proposing minor changes from the approved plans that you think could be considered as a non-material amendment, then you should contact the case officer who originally dealt with your application.
 He or she will be able to advise if the amendments can benefit from this procedure, or whether a new application will be required.
 There is no charge for this advice.

 If you submit an application without any reference beforehand to officers, then we are obliged to register it and determine it.
 In that scenario you run the risk that the decision will be to refuse the application because it cannot be considered as a non-material amendment, even though it may be acceptable.
 You would then have to formally submit a fresh application.

 The message therefore is to talk to us informally beforehand!

-Detailed guidance from the Department of Communities and Local Government is available on their website: Communities and Local Government
+Detailed guidance is available from the Department of Communities and Local Government website.